Would you like to have a baseline measurement of your legal operations carried out?

-- How is the current legal operation organised?
+- How is the current legal operations organized?

-- Has the company made the proper agreements with customers, employees and suppliers?
+- Has the company made the right agreements with customers, employees and suppliers?

 - Are the objectives of contracts achieved?

-- Do the agreements comply with current legislation and regulations?
+- Do the agreements made comply with current legislation and regulations?

-- Are there liability and cost risks associated with the existing agreements?
+- Are there liability and cost risks associated with the current agreements?

-- Are there areas for improvement to organise business activities more effectively?
+- Are there areas for improvement to organize business activities more effectively?

-We agree with the board of directors and management about the purpose, scope and range of the baseline measurement so that we can manage expectations about the baseline measurement results.
-For example, the baseline measurement can focus on the organisation of one business activity or several business activities (e.g., personnel management, purchasing, etc.).
+We agree with the board of directors and management about the purpose, scope and scope of the baseline measurement so that we can manage expectations about the results of the baseline measurement.
+The baseline measurement can focus on the organization of one business activity or of several business activities (e.g. personnel management, purchasing, etc.).

-A project leader is appointed who, together with company employees, makes an inventory of the current legal operations and maps it out.
-Then, it is tested whether the legal operation is effective and cost-efficient.
-Finally, a reference frame is created by the company size, the nature and objectives of the business activities, relevant legal frameworks, and the number of legal proceedings to be expected per year.
+Our professional takes on the role of project leader and, together with the employees of your company, makes an inventory of the current legal operations and maps it out.
+It is tested whether the legal operations is effective and cost-efficient.
+A reference framework is drawn up that is determined by the company size, the nature and objectives of the business activities, relevant legal frameworks and the number of legal proceedings to be expected per year.

-There are many reasons for performing a zero baseline measurement.
-Often, they are signals from employees about bottlenecks and areas for improvement, high costs of conducting lawsuits and/or disproportionate administrative and organisational effort and expenses to meet contractual obligations.
+There are many reasons for performing a baseline measurement.
+Often they are signals from employees about bottlenecks and areas for improvement, excessive costs of conducting lawsuits and/or disproportionate administrative organizational effort and costs to meet contractual obligations.

-We see it as our role to give these employees ‘space’ to identify the points and place them within a broader framework.
-Gaining mutual trust is built during the inventory conversations with employees and is later necessary for successfully implementing a more effective legal operation.
+We see it as our role to give these employees ‘space’ to name the points and place them within a broader framework.
+Gaining mutual trust is built up during the inventory conversations with employees and is later necessary for the successful implementation of a more effective legal operations.

 By performing a baseline measurement, the company management addresses the signals from the employees and an appropriate remedy can be taken.

 The report consists of a report of findings and an action plan for setting up legal operations or for implementing points for improvement.
 This report is minimally necessary for the management to take the next step.
-It may be a reason to change the scope and scope of the baseline measurement and/or prepare a business case.
+It can be a reason to change the scope and scope of the baseline measurement and or to draw up a business case